mindfr1k/reservation-web-app/README.md

 # reservation-web-app

-> Project for providing info about various regions of given reservation area.
+> Project for providing info about various regions of Dniprovsko-Orilskyi reservation area.

 ## Build Setup